Speykious/SeeShark/Readme.md

 - Zero-copy.
 - Memory-safe.
 - Cross platform (Tested on Windows and Linux, might work on more platforms like MacOS).
-- Managing camera devices.
+- Managing camera and display devices.
+- Control framerate, resolution and input format.
 - Notifies the application if devices get connected/disconnected.
-- Event-driven code flow.
+- Provides synchronous (method-driven) and asynchronous (event-driven) code flow.
-- Supports 199 different pixel formats.
+- Supports 206 different pixel formats.
 - Conversion of a frame from a pixel format to another.
 - Scaling frames.
 - Access to raw pixel data.

 Features **don't** include:
 - Saving a frame as an image (here's a [wiki page on how to do it](https://github.com/vignetteapp/SeeShark/wiki/Saving-images) using ImageSharp).
-- Recording a camera stream to a video file.
+- Recording a video stream to a video file.
-- Manage audio devices.
+- Managing audio devices.

 ***